Oslonline/text-behind-image-package/README.md

 - A `Promise<string>`: A Data URL of the final image with the text-behind effect applied.

+## Performance

+The performance considerations mentioned here are primarily related to the `@imgly/background-removal` package, which is used within this project.
+Most prominently, ensure that `SharedArrayBuffer` is available ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)).
+Due to the security requirements of `SharedArrayBuffer`, two headers need to be set to cross-origin isolate your site:

+- `'Cross-Origin-Opener-Policy': 'same-origin'`
+- `'Cross-Origin-Embedder-Policy': 'require-corp'`

+For further optimization techniques, you can refer to the performance section of the [@imgly/background-removal](https://www.npmjs.com/package/@imgly/background-removal) package.
+If you have a well-considered alternative or enhancement that can improve speed or performance, we encourage you to open an issue or submit a pull request.

 ## Requirements

 To use `text-behind-image`, ensure your environment meets the following requirements: